 Meeting Safety Tips:

-- The Edmonton Police Service does not have designated spots in our parking lots for internet meetings.
+- The Edmonton Police Service is piloting safe exchange zones at Southwest Division station only.
+EPS' other stations do not have designated spots in our parking lots for internet meetings.
 If you do come to a police station to make an online purchase exchange, please remember to still practice these safety tips - do not put yourself under a false sense of security!
 Our stations are not open 24/7, our officers are not monitoring the parking lots, and we cannot guarantee that an officer would be able to respond if something goes awry.

 Do not meet in a secluded place or invite strangers into your home.

 Have someone come with you when you meet.
 If you cannot arrange for someone to come with you, let friends or family know where you are going, what time you're meeting, and all the details about who you are meeting.
 Let your contact know that everything is okay.

 - Ask the buyer for photo ID.
 Take a photo of it for your reference.

 Buying or selling a vehicle?
 Offer to meet at an automotive garage where the vehicle's quality can be assured, instead of offering a test drive.

 - Do not disclose to the seller how you will be paying if it's not necessary.
 If the seller is aware that you will be arriving with a large quantity of cash, it is an excellent opportunity for a personal robbery to take place.

 Obtain a bill of sale and verify the seller's identity through photo ID.
 Inform the seller that you want this before meeting, this will deter those selling illegitimate property from selling the property.

 Check the serial number on CPIC to determine if it is stolen.